measure-sh/measure/docs/api/dashboard/README.md

 #### Usage Notes

 - Teams's UUID must be passed in the URI
+- Request body should have a list of invitees (can be a single invitee as well) in an array
 - The email id of the user to be invited, team ID and role of the user to be invited must be passed in the request body
 - If a invited user does not have a measure account, they will get an invite email to sign up and will be added to team post signup automatically
 - If invited user already has a measure acccount, they will be added to the team immediately